 - List your income.
 Make sure to record your take-home pay, not your gross income.
 Don’t forget to include money from any part-time, seasonal, or side hustle jobs.

 - Jot down your expenses.
-It’s also a good idea to put them into categories such as, utilities, debt, savings, etc. Subtract your expense from your income.
+It’s also a good idea to put them into categories such as, utilities, debt, savings, etc. Subtract your expenses from your income.

 - Make sure everything adds up to zero.
 The idea here is to track all your spending.
 Income minus expenses and monthly savings goal should equal zero.